 GNU wget 1.25.0 still documents --content-disposition as experimental.
 When the server sends a filename= value in the header, wget uses it for the local file name.
 This is separate from --trust-server-names, which follows redirect URLs rather than header-provided filenames.

-The remote server chooses the suggested name, so this option is safest on trusted download endpoints.
+The remote server chooses the suggested name, so this option is safest on trusted download endpoints and in a dedicated destination directory.
 The GNU manual also warns that the feature can trigger extra HEAD round-trips in some cases, and -O still overrides the header completely when one fixed local path matters more than the advertised filename.

 The Content-Disposition header and the Saving to: line should agree.
 If the site renames files only through redirects, use --trust-server-names instead.